ThomasDeutsch/flowcards/README.md

 # flowcards

-### add modular scenarios to your JavaScript / Typescript application.
+### add modular scenarios to your JavaScript / TypeScript application.